 1 ½ tbsp baking powder

 ca. 2 ounces (50 – 60 gr.) dark chocolate (70% upwards)

-- Pre-heat oven to 180 degree Celsius (350 Fahrenheit) and spay a mini muffin and grease a mini muffin form with a bit of oil
+- Pre-heat oven to 180 degree Celsius (350 Fahrenheit) and spray a mini muffin and grease a mini muffin form with a bit of oil

 - In a bowl, mix together the wet ingredients.
 In a small blender or coffee grinder, grind the oats into a flour.
 Mix together the dry ingredients in a separate bowl.
 Combine the wet and dry ingredients.
 Finely chop the chocolate into small chunks and add to the batter